Education and Skills Funding Agency (ESFA)

 To ensure timely and accurate allocations to ESFA providers, whilst ensuring that public funds are properly spent, there is value for money for the taxpayer and financial health and sustainability of providers is achieved while continuing to support policy and delivery activity.

-Salford University work closely with the ESFA to ensure compliance and quality is met and adhered to and the funding rules are embedded in all parts of the delivery of Apprenticeships.
+University of Salford work closely with the ESFA to ensure compliance and quality is met and adhered to and the funding rules are embedded in all parts of the delivery of Apprenticeships.

 The ESFA Funding rules are updated yearly and any changes are implemented for Apprentices who are inducted from the 1st of August.
 The rules are available on the page and the new rules will be uploaded in August 2023.